pearlprabhune89/PashuRakshak_AI/README.md

 ## Our Technology Choices
 We have kept the prototype intentionally simple and focused:

-- Frontend: HTML, CSS (mobile-friendly layout)
+* Frontend: HTML, CSS (mobile-friendly layout), JavaScript
-- Backend: Python with Flask
+* Backend: Python with Flask
-- Processing: Basic logic simulating detection behavior
+* Processing: Basic logic simulating detection behavior
-- Storage: Planned for future integration
+* Storage: Planned for future integration

+ ## What We Aim to Achieve
+- Help farmers notice problems earlier
+- Encourage quick preventive action
+- Reduce avoidable losses
+- Support better livestock care practices

 ## Design Focus of PashuRakshak_AI:
-- *Ease of Use: Simple interface for users with minimal digital experience
+ *Ease of Use: Simple interface for users with minimal digital experience
-- *Accessibility: Works in low or unstable network conditions
+ *Accessibility: Works in low or unstable network conditions
-- *Clarity: Clear outputs without technical complexity
+ *Clarity: Clear outputs without technical complexity
-- *Speed: Fast response for real-time assistance
+ *Speed: Fast response for real-time assistance

 ## Impact of PashuRakshak_AI:
 PashuRakshak AI is built with the intention to: